GLOSSARY

 Cartouche: enclosed area, usually in the upper part of a print, containing the title of a print with or without some additional information

-Castle-toppler: high-ranking courtesan also called an ‘oiran
+Castle-toppler: a courtesan of the highest rank, also called an “oiran

 Chidori: plovers or wave-birds

-Chirimen-gami-e: a print in which many fine creases were made with a mechanical device; literally ‘compressed thread paper print’ and rendered in English as ‘crepe print’
+Chirimen-gami-e: a print in which many fine creases were made with a mechanical device; literally “compressed thread paper print” and rendered in English as “crepe print”

 Chôban: a print size about 20 by 8 inches (50 by 20 centimeters) also known as nagaban